FifthMarauder99/Computer_Vision_B/README.md

 - Then, we convolve this new reference image through all the pixels in the image.

 - During the convolution, we apply correlation coefficient algorithm where it find the correlation value, ranging [-1, 1], between the reference image and the sub image.
+The figure below is the formula to calculate the correlation coefficient.
+'I' is sub image, while 'R' is reference image.

 -
 -